ansible-collections/community.zabbix/docs/ZABBIX_SERVER_ROLE.md

 ### Overall Zabbix

-* `zabbix_server_version`: This is the version of zabbix.
-Default: The highest supported version for the operating system.
-Can be overridden to 6.2, 6.0, 5.4, 5.2, 5.0, 4.4, 4.0, 3.4, 3.2, 3.0, 2.4, or 2.2.
-Previously the variable `zabbix_version` was used directly but it could cause [some inconvenience](https://github.com/dj-wasabi/ansible-zabbix-agent/pull/303).
-That variable is maintained by retrocompativility.
+* `zabbix_server_version`: Optional.
+The latest available major.minor version of Zabbix will be installed on the host(s).
+If you want to use an older version, please specify this in the major.minor format.
+Example: `zabbix_proxy_version: 6.0`.
 * `zabbix_server_version_minor`: When you want to specify a minor version to be installed.
 RedHat only.
 Default set to: `*` (latest available)
 * `zabbix_repo_yum`: A list with Yum repository configuration.
 * `zabbix_repo_yum_schema`: Default: `https`.
 Option to change the web schema for the yum repository(http/https)